University of Alberta Students' Union

-Adam Brown is the Vice President External of the University of Alberta Students’ Union and Chair of CASA.
-He is entering his fourth year of studies working to complete a Bilingual Bachelors of Commerce, majoring in Business Economics and Law.
-He has also been involved extensively in student governance and politics at the University of Alberta, most recently as the former President of the Association des Universitaires de la Faculté Saint-Jean.
+Adam Brown is returning as both the Vice President External of the University of Alberta Students’ Union and Chair of CASA.
+He is entering his fifth year of studies working to complete a Bilingual Bachelors of Commerce, majoring in Business Economics and Law.
+He has also been involved extensively in student governance and politics at the University of Alberta, including as the former President of the Association des Universitaires de la Faculté Saint-Jean.
 With a French Immersion background, Adam has been a proud and active member of Alberta’s francophone community since 2015, in various youth advocacy and community organization efforts.

-As the Chair of CASA for the 2018-2019 year, Adam’s priorities this year include, but are not limited to, advocating for more accessible student financial aid, addressing supports for Indigenous peoples to access post-secondary education, and advocating for the expansion of student employment programs subsidized by government.
-He would also like to look into the expansion of CASA’s membership, as well as continue building CASA’s partnership with the Quebec Student Union.
+As the Chair of CASA for the 2019-2020 year, Adam’s priorities this year include, but are not limited to, advocating for more accessible student financial aid, addressing supports for Indigenous peoples to access post-secondary education, and advocating for the expansion of student employment programs subsidized by government.
+He will also be working towards a successful Get Out the Vote campaign with the Board, staff, and membership for the federal election, as well as continuing to build CASA’s partnership with the Quebec Student Union.
 Adam is thrilled to have the opportunity to work with so many talented student leaders from coast to coast in bettering post-secondary education for all students.

 University of the Fraser Valley Student Union Society

-Gurvir Gill, more commonly known as “G”, is from the University of the Fraser Valley (UFV), where he was re-elected as President of the Student Union Society.
-He is pursuing a Bachelor of Arts with concentrations Business, Communications, and Marketing.
-Gurvir focused his first year in office on internal projects for his student union, including leading a significant budget change, increasing the campus shuttle program, and getting approval for a first-ever "Non-Instructional Orientation Day" at UFV.
+Gurvir Gill, more commonly known as “G”, is from the University of the Fraser Valley (UFV), where he was elected as Vice President External of the Student Union Society.
+He has just completed his Bachelor of Arts with concentrations in Business and Communications.
+Gurvir focused his years in office on creating opportunities for his students.
+He's grown the organization to be in a good place for increased engagement and operation expansions.

 Mount Allison Students' Union